ImagicTheCat/Luaoop/README.md

 ## Inheritance

-Single and multiple inheritances are possibles, "static" variables and methods (all properties) will be overridden by each new definition of the child class.
+Single and multiple inheritances are possibles, only direct functions will be overridden by each new definition of the child class.
-In case of multiple inheritance with methods/members with the same name, one will be taken arbitrarily.
-You can solve this issue by accessing directly to a specific parent method/member using the namespace access.
+In case of multiple inheritance with functions with the same name, one will be taken arbitrarily.
+You can solve this issue by accessing directly to a specific parent method/function using the class definition.

-Class inheritance is resolved dynamically, it means that the access to a Class property (through a safe access, the instance namespace or in a child class) is not cached, so changes will be directly applied.
+Class inheritance is resolved dynamically, it means that the access to a Class function (through a safe access or in a child class) is not cached, so changes will be directly applied.

-Instead, instance methods/properties are cached for each instance type when accessed the first time, this means that modifications of parent methods or direct parent properties will require a `class.propagate` for any instantiated type that should be affected by the changes. `class.propagate` is not about Class properties propagation, but instantiated type properties propagation, it will trigger an error when used for uninstantiated types.
+Instead, instance functions are cached for each instance type when accessed the first time, this means that modifications of parent methods will require a `class.propagate` for any instantiated type that should be affected by the changes. `class.propagate` is not about Class functions propagation, but instantiated type functions propagation, it will trigger an error when used for uninstantiated types.

-*NOTE: when accessing a non-existent instance method/property, the property is cached as `false` for optimization.*
+*NOTE: when accessing a non-existent instance method, the property is cached as `false` for optimization.*

 ```lua
 A = class("A")